kumarshail88/weatherspond/README.md

 # Weatherspond service
 Spond's weather service that serves the weather data for the Spond listed events.

+# About the solution
+The service primarily relies on redis cache data to process the weather forecast for the upcoming events.
+The redis cache is populated by a scheduler, fetching the data from met.no api every 2 hours.
+The scheduler uses a location registry to keep track of which locations it has to fetch the weather data for.
+The location registry is a simple in memory LRU cache with fixed size of 100.
+This is to prevent the scheduler from being overloaded or overusing the met.no api.
+The location registry also keeps track of the last updated timestamp for every location.

+Ideally the location registry and the scheduler should be separate components outside this service.
+Since there is no outside component or trigger that updates newly created events in the location registry, therefore for the current solution to work
+at least locally, the weather api itself updates the location registry and forces the fetch of weather data from met.no api for new locations and update the cache.
+Subsequent queries for an existing event is done through the cache itself.

+The processing and transformation of the met.no api json data is done with the help jq.
+The jq query is configurable.
+Because of the use of jq, this solution has platform dependency since jq must be pre-installed for this service to function locally.
+The use of jq may not be the most secure and efficient way of processing json data.

 ## Tech stack
 1. **Springboot**
 2. **Java 17**